About us

 Where has unwanted paint been going?

 Paintback is a scheme funded by a 15 cent levy on every litre of architectural and decorative paint sold.
 The Board of Paintback is largely drawn from Australia's larger paint manufacturers.
-In recent years surplus paint from trade painters in Sydney has nearly always been dropped off at a Paintback location.
+In recent years surplus paint from trade painters has nearly always been dropped off at one of Paintback's locations across Australia.

-Paintback has contracted Cleanaway to dispose of the paint dropped off at Paintback locations across Sydney.
+Paintback has contracted Cleanaway to treat and dispose of the paint dropped off at Paintback locations in NSW.
 Acrylic paint is dried out or hardened, then disposed of in landfill.
-The exception is a tiny fraction of the acrylic waste paint which is mixed with oil-based waste paint and used as a fuel for cement kilns.

 Why paint reuse?